elastic/elasticsearch-ruby/elasticsearch-transport/README.md

-# Elasticsearch::Client
+# Elasticsearch::Transport

 **This library is part of the [`elasticsearch-ruby`](https://github.com/elasticsearch/elasticsearch-ruby/) package;
 please refer to it, unless you want to use this library standalone.**

 ----

-The `elasticsearch-client` library provides a Ruby client for connecting to an [Elasticsearch](http://elasticsearch.org) cluster.
+The `elasticsearch-transport` library provides a low-level Ruby client for connecting to an [Elasticsearch](http://elasticsearch.org) cluster.

 It handles connecting to multiple nodes in the cluster, rotating across connections,